-COBB AOS Coolant Bleeding Addendum
+Coolant Bleeding Addendum

 - 1. Now it's time to bleed the coolant.
 Ideally you won't have lost a lot of coolant, however this is an important step and can get a little bit time consuming, however any pockets of air can cause issues with overheating or incorrect coolant temperature settings. - 2.
-The back of the AOS now comes with this convenient bleeder screw.
-With the car cold but running, use a 1/8" allen wrench to remove the o-ringed bolt.
-The fitting should allow coolant and air to come out of the weep hole.
-Do this until no more air comes out and then reinstall the plug hand tight.
-Over Tightening may cause damage to the sealing o-ring and cause a leak later on.
+The Upper Coolant hose on all of the COBB AOS units contain a small bleeder valve to make this easier.
+With the car cold but running, use a wrench to hold the fitting closer to the AOS and another to loosen the outer fitting which should allow coolant air to come out of the weep hole.
+Do this until no more air comes out.